feathersjs/docs/authentication.md

 The [feathers-authentication](https://github.com/feathersjs/feathers-authentication) plugin makes it easy to add token-based auth to your app.
 Choose a tutorial below to get started.

 * [Setting Up Local Auth](08.1_local-auth.md) (username and password)

+## Other Auth Plugins
+Feathers is based on Express.
+It's likely that an auth plugin used for Express can also work for Feathers.